Washington DC, MD to Providence, RI Movers (NEW 2026 Costs)

 • Providence is considered to be safer than Washington DC with a safety index of 50.16 vs Washington DC's 39.63.

-Other things to consider for your Washington DC vs. Providence move
+Other things to consider for your Washington DC to Providence move

 • State regulator: You can verify a Rhode Island moving license and its status through the state's public utilities commission.

-• Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Providence.
-Get started here.
+• Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
+You can choose your official move date to make sure everything gets forwarded properly to Providence.
+Start the process here.

-• Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+• Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
 In Rhode Island, movers often provide Released Value Protection at no additional cost, offering coverage at 60 cents per pound.
 For enhanced protection, discuss Full Value Protection with the moving company or explore third-party insurance options.
 Prioritize understanding coverage limits, potential extra costs, and reading reviews before choosing an insurance plan for your move.

 Where to live in Providence